clevercanary/hca-atlas-tracker/README.md

 - Enter a query, e.g. `SELECT * FROM hat.users;`
 - Enter `\q` to exit

-#### Using with the app

-- To provide the information necessary to connect to the database, run `export DATABASE_URL=postgres://localhost/atlas-tracker`
-- To migrate up, run `npm run migrate up`
+### Running tests

+In order to run tests, a test database must be created:

+- `createdb atlas-tracker-test`
-- To migrate down, run `npm run migrate down`
+- `npm run migrate-test`

+Once this has been done, tests may be run with `npm run test`.